HamzahChariwala/Masters_Experimentation/Further_testing/SpawnDistributions/README.md

 - **Masking**: Exclude occupied cells or cells adjacent to the goal
 - **Visualization tools**: Visualize distributions and spawn frequencies

+## Project Structure

+The code is organized as follows:

+- Core functionality (`DistributionMap` and `FlexibleSpawnWrapper` classes) is in `EnvironmentEdits/BespokeEdits/SpawnDistribution.py`
+- Visualization and testing utilities are in the `SpawnDistributions` directory

 ## Components

 ### `DistributionMap`